trimstray/the-practical-linux-hardening-guide/README.md

 You need to harden your system to protect your assets as much as possible.
 Why it's important?
 Please read a great and short article that [explains hardening process](https://linux-audit.com/linux-server-hardening-most-important-steps-to-secure-systems/) step by step by [Michael Boelen](https://michaelboelen.com/).

+The process of hardening servers involves both IT ops. and security teams and require changes to the default configuration according to industry benchmarks.

 ### How to hardening Linux?

 In my opinion you should definitely drop all non-industry policies, articles, manuals and other (especially on your production environments but also if you harden standalone home server).
-This stuff exist to give false sense of security.
+This lists exist to give false sense of security and they are not bases on authority standards.

 We have a lot of great GNU/Linux hardening policies to provide safer operating systems compatible with security protocols.
 For me, **CIS** and the various **NSA STIGs** are about the best actual prescriptive guides.